RWTH-EBC/AixLib/bin/02_CITests/SyntaxTests/README.md

 This templates check, simulate and make a regression test of the AixLib models.

 # How to implement?
-To integrate the Tests in the GitLab-CI  include the templates.
+To integrate the tests in the GitLab-CI  include the templates.
 Add the following lines to your .gitlab-ci.yml:

 	#!/bin/bash